numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As the first bug fix release is typically a few months after the
-initial release, you can achieve the same name effect by making the
+initial release, you can achieve the same effect by using a large delay
-window longer which is easier to explain.
+from the X.Y.0 release which seems simpler to explain.

 Discussion